FPCollab/General/readme.md

 Facepunch Collaboration Repositories
 ==============================================
-Aye, so what do we put here?
+So what do we put in this repository?

+Is it really needed?